-Do you buy gold with the expectation it will go up in price?
+Given that we hear the price of gold quoted each day in the financial news, it’s not surprising that most people buy gold with the expectation it will go up in price?
 Perhaps this isn’t the best way to think of gold.
-See why you should think in terms of wealth protection first, rather than profit potential…
+See why you should think in terms of wealth protection first, profit potential second.

 We prefer not to talk about gold being an investment.
 Investing is what you do with any money you have that you don’t put into gold and silver.

 Rather we look at gold as financial insurance.
 That is, as an insurance policy that protects you when your other assets aren’t performing or may even be failing.

 You certainly wouldn’t own a house or a car without having an insurance policy to cover you for potential risks such as theft or fire.

 In much the same way if you have money in the bank, then you should have some financial insurance to cover you.
 Particularly here in New Zealand where there is no deposit insurance for any savings you hold in the bank.
 So if a bank fails you risk losing some or all of your savings.